 Figure 12.
 OCT shows a hyperreflective fibrotic nodular area that corresponds to the fibrotic area and easily detects diffuse or cystoid edema.
 In the wet form, OCT shows diffuse or cystoid edema involving the RPE detachment.

 Correlation with Other Techniques in AMD

-OCT retinal studies in patients with AMD can complement information obtained with other conventional examinations, such as angiography, or other more modern techniques such as autofluorescence.
-We discuss combining these techniques in recent studies.
+OCT retinal studies in patients with AMD can complement information obtained with other conventional examinations, such as FA, or other more modern techniques such as autofluorescence.
+We discuss the added value of combining these techniques in recent studies.

 OCT and Autofluorescence

 Autofluorescence allows gathering of information about the metabolic status of the retina.
 This technique is based on the ability of tissues to emit more or less fluorescence depending on the amount of accumulated lipofuscin after being excited by light at specific wavelengths, providing the opportunity to evaluate the retinal functional status.
 Since OCT obtains a detailed picture of the retinal anatomy, several studies have evaluated the structure/function in patients with AMD and correlated the two techniques.
 Brar and colleagues(46) reported that there was a significant association between OCT and autofluorescence findings, and highlighted that increased hyperfluorescence at the edges of the GA plaques correlated with hyperreflective changes in the outer retinal layers identified by OCT, finding that did not occur in healthy retinas with normal autofluorescence and OCT images (Figure 15).